- Vaccinations help protect against serious, potentially fatal diseases.

 A limitation to titre tests is that they show you the level of protection your dog has at the time of their blood test, but do not guarantee that your dog will have enough protection for a full year afterwards.
 This means that theoretically your dog’s protection could run out half way through the following year, which would leave them unprotected for 6 months, until their next test and booster.

-Titre tests are available for parvovirus, infectious hepatitis and distemper. and is no titre test available for leptospirosis, so your dog will always need their yearly booster for this, even if their results show that they are protected for other diseases.
+Titre tests are available for parvovirus, infectious hepatitis and distemper.
+There is no titre test available for leptospirosis, so your dog will always need their yearly booster for this, even if their results show that they are protected for other diseases.

 Discuss your options with your vet if you want to know more about titre testing.